 Protein bars to the rescue!
-Sometimes life just calls for an easy, filling, nutrient dense option.
+Sometimes life just calls for an easy, tasty, filling, and nutrient dense option.
 I love a snack that’s shelf stable and will keep well, for those times when hunger strikes and you don’t have other prepared food.

 Patients ask me all the time about meal replacement bars, trying to figure out a good option for those unpredicted (or predicted) times when you just need something quick and satiating.
 I have been on the hunt for a descent store bought bar, but it’s darn hard to fill all my requirements!
 Usually, bars are disguised as being “healthful,” when they are more similar to a dressed up candy bar.
 Marketers would have you believe that their protein or nutrition bar is both “healthy” and tasty, of course.
 A win-win for their bottom line.
 To help cut through the marketing hype, I’ve listed a few key features I look for in a bar:

-• Protein (at least 10 grams), but not from soy
+- Protein (at least 10 grams)

-• Adequate calories so you feel like you have eaten something
+- Adequate calories so you feel like you have eaten something

-• N0 artificial sweeteners, flavors, colors, additives, trans fats, industrial seed oils, etc
+- Ideally, nkind pro0 artificial sweeteners, flavors, colors, additives, trans fats, industrial seed oils, etc

-• Taste- duh
+- Taste- duh

-• Availability.
+- Availability.
 I looked for as many as I could find in a store, verses having to order online

 Here are a few brands I’ve found the meet most, if not all the features above:

-• Pros: Available in most grocery stores, Target, Walmart and some convenience stores.
+- Pros: Available in most grocery stores, Target, Walmart and some convenience stores.
 Short ingredients list with whole food ingredients.
 Protein source is from egg white powder.
 They come is many flavors and I suggest you keep trying if you don’t like the taste.
 Target (Good and Gather brand) makes a knock off version that’s also good.

-• Cons: Sticky texture. the texture is the same for all flavors I’ve tried.
+- Cons: Sticky texture. the texture is the same for all flavors I’ve tried.
 The Good and Gather brand is less sticky.

-• Cons: Very low in calories, so in some cases wouldn’t be sufficient on it’s own
+- Cons: Very low in calories, so in some cases wouldn’t be sufficient on it’s own

 Do you have a bar that you really like, that meets these criteria?
 I would love to hear about it!
 Please share in the comments below!